claudiajs/claudia/docs/README.md

 * [`update`](update.md) Deploy a new version of the Lambda function using project files, update any associated web APIs
 * [`set-version`](set-version.md) Create or update a lambda alias/api stage to point to the latest deployed version
 * [`add-s3-event-source`](add-s3-event-source.md) Add a notification event to Lambda when a file is added to a S3 bucket, and set up access permissions
+* [`add-iot-topic-rule-event-source`](add-iot-topic-rule-event-source.md) Creates an IOT topic rule and configures the Lambda to run when a message is published on a matching IOT Gateway topic
 * [`add-sns-event-source`](add-sns-event-source.md) Add a notification event to Lambda when a message is published on a SNS topic
 * [`add-scheduled-event`](add-scheduled-event.md) Add a recurring notification event
 * [`test-lambda`](test-lambda.md) Execute the lambda function and print out the response